The Sourdough School

 • While we have two baking sessions daily, allowing for a break during the hottest part of the day, there will be ample time for relaxation and exploration.

 • All travel arrangements, accommodation inquiries, and logistics are to be handled by the students.
-We highly recommend securing travel insurance, as this retreat is essentially a holiday experience where we are providing the course and food.
+We highly recommend securing travel insurance, as this retreat is essentially a holiday experience where we are providing the course and lunch.

 Learn more about the venue: Castello di Potentino